 Reducing quantity in favor of quality means more time and energy to focus on the things you love most.
 Donate books you’ve already read to create breathable space on your shelves.
 Fill your closet with timeless pieces and empty it of those that feel outdated.
 Declare a dedicated space for drop items like keys, mail, and shoes.
 This will reduce disarray and keep spaces clean, especially when unexpected guests drop by around the holidays.

-One of the greatest advantages of building a new home is the opportunity to design your home to fit your lifestyle and not the other way around.
-Formal dining rooms are no longer considered a necessity, while dual home offices and multi-generational living suites are a must-have for some home buyers.
+One of the greatest advantages of building a new home is the opportunity to design your home to fit your lifestyle.
+Formal dining rooms are no longer necessary, while home offices and multi-generational living suites are a must-have for some home buyers.
 A new construction home can allow you to create the space that best suits you.

-Flex spaces have become a major focal point in home design, and the ways in which people use them are personal.
-Our Toll Brothers Design Studio Consultants reach out prior to your appointment to learn how you want to live in your space so that we can help make it perfect for exactly how you plan to use it—from color to organization, and even electrical options.
+Flex spaces have become a major focal point in home design; how people use them is personal.
+Our Toll Brothers Design Studio Consultants reach out before your appointment to learn how you want to live in your space so that we can help make it perfect for exactly how you plan to use it—from color to organization, and even electrical options.

 Flex rooms are used in a variety of ways by homeowners.
 Some choose to dedicate a room to their favorite hobbies like reading, yoga, painting, or crafting, while others may create a massive room-sized closet, home theatre, or home gym.
-During the holiday season, a flex room may be entirely dedicated to party planning and gift wrapping.
+During the holiday season, a flex room may be entirely dedicated to party planning or gift wrapping.
+Other ideas for maximizing your space for the holidays include utilizing the extra room for entertainment activities, guest overflow, or festive decorations for the season.
 These rooms can often become one of the favorite spaces in the home because the possibilities are truly limitless.